ariellourenco/dotfiles/docs/Yubikey.md

 ```

 > [!IMPORTANT]
 > The OpenSSH bundled with macOS can not generate resident keys, despite being compatible with them.
-This is due to the version shipped by macOS does not bundle the required middleware `libsk-libfido2.dylib` and generating a key results in:
+This is due to the version shipped by macOS does not bundle the required middleware `libsk-libfido2.dylib` and generating a key results in `No FIDO SecurityKeyProvider specified` error message.
+For further information, see: [Bundled version of OpenSSH with macOS Monterey doesn't support FIDO2 yubikeys](https://github.com/Yubico/libfido2/issues/464)
->
-> ```bash
-> Generating public/private ed25519-sk key pair.
-> You may need to touch your authenticator to authorize key generation.
-> No FIDO SecurityKeyProvider specified
-> Key enrollment failed: invalid format
->
-> OpenSSH_9.6p1, LibreSSL 3.3.6
-> ```
-> For further information, see: [Bundled version of OpenSSH with macOS Monterey doesn't support FIDO2 yubikeys](https://github.com/Yubico/libfido2/issues/464)

 When prompted, touch the button on your YubiKey and press `Enter` to accept the default file location.